Pascal-So/peg-solitaire/report/paper.typ

 Now we are left with the task of selecting a value for $m$.
 We consider two candidate groups:

+#let rn = ["Round Numbers"]

 - Primes, which intuitively should minimize any hash collisions between similar positions.
-- "Round numbers", numbers whose prime factorizations mostly or entirely consist of factors 2.
-We expect them to behave as the conceptual opposite of the prime numbers, this should thus show us if using primes even makes a difference.
+- #rn, numbers whose prime factorizations mostly or entirely consist of factors 2.
+We expect them to behave as the conceptual opposite of the prime numbers, thus demonstrating the relevance of considering primes in the first place.

+We observe a large difference between these two candidate groups in the measured false positive rate (@fig:round_vs_primes_fpr), the achieved compression ratios (@fig:round_vs_primes_compression),

+#place(
+  top,
+  scope: "parent",
+  float: true,
+  grid(
+    columns: 3,
+    align: top,
+    gutter: 2.5mm,
+    [
       #figure(
         image("img/round-vs-primes-fpr.pdf"),
-  placement: bottom,
         caption: [
           Comparing the false positive rates between bloom filters that hash by taking the remainder after division by prime numbers vs. numbers that are divisible by large powers of two.
-The latter hash method yields bloom filters that do not follow the expected theoretical false positive rates for our dataset.
         ],
       ) <fig:round_vs_primes_fpr>
+    ],
+    [
       #figure(
         image("img/round-vs-primes-compression.pdf"),
-  placement: bottom,
         caption: [
           Comparing compression efficiencies with Brotli between different bloom filters.
 The point where the primes curve reaches 1:1 is where 50% of the bits in the bloom filter are set.
         ],
       ) <fig:round_vs_primes_compression>

-TODO
+    ],
+    [
+      #figure(
+        image("img/avg-steps-vs-rate.pdf"),
+        caption: [
+          Average number of tree search steps until the solver either solves a position or it detects that it is unsolvable.
+        ],
+      ) <fig:round_vs_primes_avg_steps>
+    ]
+  )
+)

+While the source of these discrepancies hasn't been analyzed in depth, it seems reasonable to assume that the reason has to do with the correlated hash outputs between similar positions in the #rn group.

+Note that even when we compare bloom filters with equivalent false positive rates, we observe a difference in the number of tree search steps required to solve a given start position.
+For solvable positions, the #rn bloom filters tend to find the end position more quickly, even with large false positive rates.
+For unsolvable positions however, they on average take much longer to determine that the position is indeed unsolvable (@fig:round_vs_primes_avg_steps).
+One possible explanation for this could be that the prime number bloom filters have their false positives more evenly distributed, and therefore don't get stuck in clusters of false positive positions as much.

+In order to select the best choice of $m$ for our application, it makes sense to evaluate the performance of the candidates in end-to-end evaluations.
+For interactive use of the solver, it is desirable to never make the user wait for a long time for the result, i.e. we're trying to minimize the worst-case of the solver step count.
+Our second objective is to minimize the download size, for which we consider only the Brotli-compressed version.

+We evaluate the bloom filters on a dataset of 65,536 solvable and 65,536 unsolvable (but still de-Bruijn-solvable) positions.
+Solvers are timed out after 15,050 steps (see #link(<sec:pseudocode>)[pseudocode section] for details).
+The results for the two optimal candidates are listed in @tbl:stats[Table].

+Using prime numbers is optimal for a low worst-case step count, whereas with round numbers we can get a much lower download size, at the cost of some unsolvable positions where the solver times out before detecting them as unsolvable.

+#let tablestroke = 0.6pt + rgb("888")
+#set table(
+  stroke: (x, y) => if x > 0 {
+    (left: tablestroke)
+  },
+  align: (x, y) => (
+    if x == 0 and y >= 2 { left + horizon }
+    else { center + horizon }
+  )
+)

+#set table.cell(inset: (x: 3pt, y: 4pt))
+#show table.cell: set text(size: 8pt)
+#show table.cell: set par(justify: false)

+#place(
+  top,
+  scope: "parent",
+  float: true,
+  [
+    #figure(
+      caption: [Statistics for the best bloom filters from both groups.], table(
+        columns: 10,
+        table.header(
+          table.cell(rowspan: 2, [Group]),
+          table.cell(rowspan: 2, [Filter Size $m$ [Bits]]),
+          table.cell(rowspan: 2, [Uncompressed Size [Bytes]]),
+          table.cell(rowspan: 2, [Compressed Size [Bytes]]),
+          table.cell(colspan: 3, [#h(8pt)Solvable Positions]),
+          table.cell(colspan: 3, [#h(8pt)Unsolvable Positions]),
+          [Average Steps],
+          [Max Steps],
+          [Completed],
+          [Average Steps],
+          [Max Steps],
+          [Completed],
+        ),
+        table.hline(stroke: tablestroke),
+        [#shortline(rgb(247,113,137)) Round], [268,435,456], [32.00 MiB], strong[2.74 MiB], [31.06], [1,658], [100%], [410.72], [15,050], [99.93%],
+        [#shortline(rgb(54,173,164)) Prime], [502,115,651], [59.86 MiB], [8.15 MiB], [31.50], [194], [100%], [6.68], [9,149], strong[100%],
+      )
+    ) <tbl:stats>
+  ]
+)

 = Forcing Intermediate Positions